GiacomoBorghini/BiologicalInformationInArt/README.md

 To run the code without modifying the _Hfolder_ and _AIfolder_ variables, located at the beginning of Global_Aesthetics_general.m, is sufficient to create a folder called "ImageDatabase" containing two sub-folders called "Human" (where human paintings should be saved) and "AI" (where AI paintings should be saved) in the same Matlab workspace where the scripts are placed.

 ## Compositional Aesthetics Measures
 The main code to run to get the results is contained in **Compositional_Aesthetics_general.m**.
-This is main function and provides the graphics of the comparison, between AI and human paintings, of the M_J and M_NCD metrics.
+This is the main function and provides the graphics of the comparison, between AI and human paintings, of the M_J and M_NCD metrics.
 To run this code is necessary to have in the same folder where tha main script is placed the following functions:
 * **resize_save.m**
 * **M_NCD_Calculation.m**
 * **M_J_Calculation.m**